omidarmat/onLearn/data-analytics.md

 ### Strong Answer

-> Structured data is organized into rows and columns, like databases or spreadsheets.
+> Structured data is organized into **rows and columns**, like databases or spreadsheets.
 Unstructured data does not follow a fixed format, such as images, videos, emails, or social media posts.

 Examples: